-Kurt Manwaring: Survivor has been on the air for so long now the audience has ebbed and flowed.
-What would you say to those reading this who haven’t watched in a while to get them invested in the show again?
+What would you say to those reading this who haven’t watched Survivor in a while to get them invested in the show again?

 We have a whole new generation watching the show now.
 Kids as young as five and six are discovering it and going back to watch all the old seasons.
 It’s just been amazing.

 Survivor resonates with little kids, their parents and their grandparents.
 Everybody gets it on another level.
 Oh, and I’d also say to them, “Yes, it’s 100% real.”

 Why did Jeff Probst say that he wouldn’t want to be a contestant on Survivor?